The information below is specifically for academic units intending to file an H-1B petition, including:

 Review H-1B Petition & Support Letter

-Once the forms and support letter are drafted, ISSA will email the academic unit with four action items:
+Once the forms and support letter are drafted, ISSA will email the academic unit with next steps, including a review of the packet.

 Tracking the Petition

-ISSA will track the progress of the petition with external counsel and notify the academic unit by email when the H-1B petition is filed and when USCIS responds.
+ISSA will track the progress of the petition and notify the academic unit by email when the H-1B petition is filed and when USCIS responds.

 USCIS Responds